saeyslab/VIB_Hackathon_June_2024/paper.md

 Where do the tools predict the communication to take place in tissue space?
 Do spatial methods benefit from the additional modality?

+COMMOT and SpatialDM both make use of spatial information to predict the communication events.
+We investigated the LR pair Nts-Ntsr2; the cells seem to interact in the same brain region (hypothalamus).

-Discussion:
+#### Discussion:
-- Comparison of results is difficult because i) there is no ground thruth regarding CCC, ii) output formats of methods vary, for example SpatialDM returns a $NxLR$ matrix with a score for each cell indicating the potential strength of a ligand or receptor and COMMOT returns a $NxN$ matrix for each $LR$ interaction, iii) different score metric
+- Comparison of results is difficult because i) there is no ground thruth regarding CCC, ii) output formats of methods vary, for example SpatialDM returns a $NxLR$ matrix with a score for each cell indicating the potential strength of a ligand or receptor and COMMOT returns a $NxN$ matrix for each $LR$ interaction, iii) different score metric.
+- A more systematic comparison should be carried out over all cell types and all ligand-receptor pairs.
-- Different input databases on which communication analysis is based (metabolic vs ligand-receptor) but also within LR interactions it might use the CellPhoneDB or CellChat database
+- Different input databases on which communication analysis is based (metabolic vs ligand-receptor) but also within LR interactions it might use the CellPhoneDB or CellChat database.

-- [@cang_screening_2023]

 # Conclusions

 This hackathon was attended by 37 participants from many institutes across Europe.
-It provided a usefull venue for the exchange of ideas and the development of new tools and methods for spatial omics data analysis.
+It provided a useful venue for the exchange of ideas and the development of new tools and methods for spatial omics data analysis.
 Status updates and results were summarized in a [slide deck](https://drive.google.com/drive/folders/1UCgpO5GtsGs4e7jMMgy-DCtLMThnfH_m).
 A [project board](https://github.com/orgs/saeyslab/projects/5) collected all task items and a [Zulip stream](https://imagesc.zulipchat.com/#narrow/stream/421189-Zzz.3A-.5B2024-06.5D-VIB-Hackathon-Ghent.3A-spatial-omics) was used for communication.
 Code to use the provided computational resources and some of the hackathon results are available in this [git repository](https://github.com/saeyslab/VIB_Hackathon_June_2024).

 # Acknowledgements